kettubot/kAPI-docs/docs/resources/Case.md

 Kettu provides the functionality to log any mod action like a punishment.
 So as well as mutes and bans, you can also have server lockdowns, purges, and punishment modifications logged just like other punishments.
 Obviously punishment is no longer a very good name for this system, so we're using the simpler 'cases' instead.

-A case is fairly abstract, as depending on the context, the fields can and will vary a lot.
+Although all cases belong to a specific guild, the documentation is separate due to the complexity of the system.

 ## Case Object

 ### Case Structure

-Cases are composed of three types of field.
+A case is fairly abstract, as depending on the type, the fields can and will vary a lot.

-**Global Fields**: Apply to all cases.
+Cases are composed of two main types of field.

-**Sub Fields**: Apply to some cases, depending on the type.
-You can think of these as 'if applicable'
+**'global fields'** apply to all cases, while **'sub fields'** apply to only some cases, depending on the type

-For this reason, all sub-global and local fields are nullable on a general case structure.
+For this reason, all sub fields are nullable on a general case structure.

 | field         | type            | level  | description                                        |
 | ------------- | --------------- | ------ | -------------------------------------------------- |